 - You cannot use a chipper with a putter grip.

 - The putter must not contain two striking faces (two-way chipper with a clubface on either side of the head).

 - The putter cannot have any type of appendages used for aiming purposes.

 - No long chippers are allowed (chipper must be the same length as a 7-iron).

 It is imperative to follow the rules set forth by the USGA.
 If anyone is caught using a two-way chipper, they will be automatically disqualified.
 If a teammate is using a two-way chipper, the entire team will be deemed disqualified.

 Most of the time, you can see a stamp on the chipper that says “USGA qualified” to know whether or not the chipper is legal in gameplay.
-Brands such as Wilson, True Ace, and Intech Golf make chippers that are legal.
+Golf iron brands such as Wilson, True Ace, and Intech Golf make chippers that are legal.